stonecauldron/tile-mapper/report/paper.md

 # Results
 In this section we will try to evaluate qualitatively a set of maps generated with our method.
-To this end we will use the data from the game *Pokemon Red (1996)* and *Pokemon FireRed (2004)*.
+To this end we will use data from the game *Pokemon Red (1996)* and *Pokemon FireRed (2004)*.
 The *FireRed* version is a remake of the *Red* version meaning that is mainly a visual upgrade of the first game; the locations and the spatial distribution of both games are very similar.
-This allows us to see first hand the effects of an increase in the number of unique
+This allows us to see first hand the effects of an increase in the number of unique tiles:
-tiles: *Pokemon Red* has 125 unique tiles while *Pokemon FireRed* has 1207 different tiles.
+*Pokemon Red* has 125 unique tiles while *Pokemon FireRed* has 1207 different tiles.

 ![A generated map based on *Pokemon Red*](../data/pokemon-red/generated/100n-3k/image/46.png){ width=50% #fig:red-result }

 ![A generated map based on *Pokemon FireRed*](../data/pokemon-firered/generated/250n-3k/image/35.png){ width=50% #fig:firered-result }

-In @fig:red-result the overall results looks quite promising:
+In the *Red* version (@fig:red-result) the overall results looks quite
+promising:

 - Except a patch of grass in the center, almost all the navigable space in the map is reachable.